LLLichtenstein/MSPTC-Portfolio/README.md

 > > Flickr Gallery and created this presentation to depict educational gaming as it relates to Participatory Culture and Social Media.

 > > #### Social Media Game - Pathogens Against the Body
+> >  Social Media Game *Pathogens Against the Body* is a game I created that allows students to use their creativity to create an avatar that depicts a pathogen in dogs and play a game that mimics that microbes' pathogenicity and the body's response. <br>
+> >  Social Media Game - Pathogens Against the Body, is a social media game whereby players create and do battle with microbial avatars that mimic the characteristics and pathogenicity of infectious organisms found in dogs.
 > > In this game, originally implemented in WordPress, players create a pathogen avatar.<br>
 > > file:///C:/Users/Linda/Documents/Old%20Computer%20Files/ePortfolio%202016%20Original/social_media%20_Pathogens%20Against%20the%20Body.pdf